prewired/minimal-mistakes/_pages/about.md

 We think technology can help us towards a better world, but only if future generations understand the opportunities (and risks) it brings and the impact it can have.

+## Participants and Mentors

+The full roster of regular Prewired attendees comprises around 40 young people.
+In a typical evening session, we will host around 25 regulars and another handful who are new or who drop in more occasionally.
+Running Prewired sessions on a regular basis has only been made possible with the voluntary support of a core group of around half a dozen dedicated mentors, drawn from students at Edinburgh, Napier and Heriot Watt Universities;
+independent developers; and by staff from local tech companies. <!-- Our list of regular mentors currently comprises 18 people, of whom six are registered under Disclosure Scotland’s PVG Scheme. -->

 ## Management Committee

 Prewired is in the process of applying for SCIO status, and is organised by a management committee with the following members: